thejournalwriter/linked-blog-starter-md/neovim time/neovim and vim shortcuts.md

 #### Visual mode
 - Position the cursor, then press `V` to begin selecting text
-- Move cursor around to sel
+- Move cursor around to select text
+-
 ---

 vim progress: